spel-uchile/Star_Tracker/README.md

 # Star_Tracker
 Star Tracker development for SUCHAI 2 - 3.

+## Description
-This Git-Hub is free and open to everyone interested in using it.\\
+This Git-Hub is free and open to everyone interested in using it.<br />
 The current version is on the folder V2.0.

 ## Instructions